atcomputing/guacamole-trigger/README.md

 This plugin tracks how many connections there are to each host/remote desktop.
 If the last connection is closed Guacamole will run the stop command for that host.

-This plugin can also track if a user is using Guacamole, and can close connection if the user has not moved the mouse ore used the keyboard for `disconnect-time`
+This plugin can also track if a user is using Guacamole, and can close connection if the user has not moved the mouse or used the keyboard for `disconnect-time`
 So the stop command is, run even when the user has Guacamole open in the background for a long time.

 There are some limitation with automatic stop:

 * This plugin only know about Guacamole connections.
 So it might stop machines your are still using via another method.
-* This plugin only stop machines when connection count changes to 0, not when the count is already 0.
+* This plugin only stops machines when connection count changes to 0, not when the count is already 0.
 So it wont stop machines that have not been connected to Guacamole
 * Connection count is stored in memory.
   - If you restart Guacamole it will lose track of which hosts are still running.
   - You cant run guacamole trigger in HA setup, were multiple guacamole instances connect to the same machines.
 * This plugin will distinguish hosts by their hostname field in de connection config.
 If you refer to the same host with multiple names in de connection config, then Guacamole can't track the connection count correctly

 If this is a problem, you can only use automatic start.
-Then you must configure the hosts to automatically shutdown, after noone has been logged in for a while.
+Then you must configure the hosts to automatically shutdown, after no one has been logged in for a while.

 ## Installation
 Download pluging from [release](https://github.com/atcomputing/guacamole-trigger/releases/latest)